Tuesday, 9 August 2016

 New Zealand's Māori and Pacific Island Communities have the poorest health of any New Zealand groups, but make up less than 2% of New Zealand’s practising pharmacists.
 We need more Māori and Pacific Island Pharmacists to help improve the health standards of their communities.

-New Zealand's National School of Pharmacy and University of Otago provide a network of advisors, and a strong Māori and Pacific Island community to help our students create a better future for themselves, their whānau, and their communities.
+The School of Pharmacy and University of Otago provide a network of advisors, and a strong Māori and Pacific Island community to help our students create a better future for themselves, their whānau, and their communities.
 Visit the links below to meet our students, past students, and support staff.

-New Zealand's National School of Pharmacy also welcome our International community and provide the same networks and support systems for our students studying abroad.
+The School of Pharmacy also welcome our International community and provide the same networks and support systems for our students studying abroad.